WICG/attribution-reporting-api/EVENT.md

-To ensure that this data (which could enable cross-site tracking) is only available in a transitional phase while third-party cookies are available and are already capable of user tracking, the browser will check (at both source and trigger registration) for the presence of a special `SameSite=None` cookie set by the reporting origin:
+To ensure that this data (which could enable cross-site tracking) is only available in a transitional phase while third-party cookies are available and are already capable of user tracking, the browser will check (at both source and trigger registration) for the presence of a special cookie set by the reporting origin:
 ```http
 Set-Cookie: ar_debug=1; SameSite=None; Secure; HttpOnly